How Do I Check Tire Tread Depth?

 The experts at MINI of Escondido are here to help your vehicle perform at its best, and we offer a variety of service specials to make your visit even more affordable.
 Whether you need to know how to reset a MINI Cooper oil service light, deciding what kind of tires your MINI needs, what a timing belt is, how to stay on your MINI maintenance schedule, or understanding what is tire rotation, we’re your trusted Escondido guide!

 Do You Know What Your MINI Warning Lights Mean in Escondido, CA?
 While there may not always be an issue when driving a MINI Cooper, it’s vital for drivers to know the details which warnings they need to pay attention to so they don’t get into trouble.
 Our comprehensive list of 68 dashboard symbols includes…

 Keeping tabs on tire tread depth is essential for maximum driving performance and San Diego road grip.
 Learn how to check your tires with a penny or ruler, and drive with total confidence through San Marcos.
 Schedule Service What is the Recommended Tire Tread Depth?
 Brand-new tires have a depth of 10/32 or 11/32 of an inch….

-At MINI of Escondido, you can expect an oil change to take less than one hour.
+At MINI of Escondido, you can expect a MINI oil change to take anywhere from 15 to 45 minutes, so less than one hour is typical.
 For a better idea of wait times, you’ll want to reach out to our team.
-Simply complete this easy-to-use contact us form and include the reasons for reaching out in the message box.
-Questions?
-Learn more oil change tips here at…
+Learn more about what a MINI oil change entails, how long it will take, and get…